FAQs - Frequently Asked Questions

 - I think you are talking about what we call the “double boiler” method in ultrasonic cleaning.
 If you take a container and float it on the surface of an ultrasonic tank, the ultrasonic energy will propagate into the container.
 One important consideration, however, is that rubber and most plastics will absorb sound so you will loose a significant amount of your sonics if you use rubber or plastic containers.
 The best material to use is stainless steel (like you find at salad bars) or glass (canning jars or pyrex work well).

-4. How to verify if the solution is still useable?
+4. How to verify if the solution is still usable?
 How many cycles should I use the solution before I replace a new one?

 5.The recirculation valve?
 What is it for, should I even mess with that?